- Latin America

 - Video Library

-Moving from Chicago, IL to Teach English at the Sultan Qaboos University in Oman.
+From Chicago to Oman: Teaching English at the Sultan Qaboos University

 I had never thought about working in the Middle East.
 I knew the pay was good in that area, but I was comfortable and settled in Chicago with all my part-time ESL teaching.